CoryWBoris/AutoScreenShot/README.md

 Clone this repository.
-Install the required packages: pip install selenium watchdog undetected-chromedriver Run the script: python3 AutoScreenshot.py
+Install the required packages: pip install selenium watchdog undetected-chromedriver

 ## Usage
-Enter the directory you want to watch for new screenshot photos.
+First Time Use:
+Run the script in terminal: python3 AutoScreenshot.py A selenium instance of chrome will open, and then you will be prompted to enter the directory of your screenshot After your enter directory you will see "started event handler" and you are good to go.

+General Use:
+If your directory is already entered the first time, then you will just see selenium's instance of Google Chrome open and the same "started event handler" message

-When a new image is added to the directory, the script will automatically upload it to Imgur.
-The direct link to the uploaded image will be copied to your clipboard.
+When a new image is added to the specified directory, the script will automatically upload it to Imgur.com/upload Lastly, the direct link to the uploaded image will be copied to your clipboard.

 ### Note
 I haven't checked for major exceptions yet, but so far I haven't experienced anything out of the ordinary.
 Of course the elements on imgur could change overtime so I will make sure to update the css selectors as needed.